-Biocrude, usually called creosote, bio-oil, pyrolosis oil, and simple pyoil, is produced by condensing smoke.
+Biocrude, usually called creosote, biocrude, pyrolysis oil, and simple pyoil, is produced by condensing smoke.
 Traditionally it has been a byproduct of coal gasification, called coal tar; this research is concentrating on renewable energy and oil condensed from biomass smoke.
 The specification is covered under ASTM D7544: "Standard Specification for Pyrolysis Liquid Biofuel".
 Research with applications of pyoil is being conducted by a number of companies such as BTG Biomass Technology Group in The Netherlands.
-"Bio-oil can be used as a substitute for fossil fuels to generate heat, power and / or chemicals.
+"Biocrude can be used as a substitute for fossil fuels to generate heat, power and / or chemicals.
 Short-term applications are boilers and furnaces (including power stations), whereas turbines and diesel engines may become available on the somewhat longer term.
-Upgrading of the bio-oil to a transportation fuel is technically feasible, but needs further development.
-Transportation fuels such as methanol and fuels created with the Fischer-Tropsch process, can be derived from bio-oil.
-Furthermore, there is a wide range of chemicals that can be extracted or derived from the bio-oil."
-[7] Generating the fuel on a small scale with the BV system is a little presumptuous, but hopefully will find a market when the commercial research is successful.
+Upgrading of the biocrude to a transportation fuel is technically feasible, but needs further development.
+Transportation fuels such as methanol and fuels created with the Fischer-Tropsch process, can be derived from biocrude.
+Furthermore, there is a wide range of chemicals that can be extracted or derived from the biocrude."
+[9] Generating the fuel on a small scale with the BV system is a little presumptuous, but hopefully will find a market when the commercial research is successful.
 In the meantime is has other uses such as pesticide.
 The BV system is also designed to allow for fractional cracking of the smoke.
 The high temperature crude is black, while the low temperature condensate is almost clear.